-- Have I made this challenge the center of my prayer life? - Am I in a strong personal relationship with God and a saving relationship with Jesus? - Am I prayerfully allowing God to lead in this endeavor? - Am I motivated to do this because of my love for Jesus and a commitment to the gospel message? - Am I willing to be a part of a team?
+- Have I made this challenge the center of my prayer life? - Am I in a strong personal relationship with God and a saving relationship with Jesus?
+Am I dependent on God's leading in my life? - Am I prayerfully allowing God to lead in this endeavor? - Am I motivated to do this because of my love for Jesus and a commitment to the gospel message?
+Or am I doing this for personal reasons?